platelminto/icloud-to-nextcloud/README.md

 ### Photos

 1. Use the following scripts to prepare your photos:
-   - [Script to extract photos from different folders into one]
+   - [move_images.py](./photos/move_images.py): Script to extract photos from different folders into one
    - [Script to merge metadata CSVs]
    - [Script to add metadata as EXIF to photo files]
 2. Upload photos to Nextcloud